Skip to main content

 During Compile

-Sync is automatically checked during lua compile.
-By default, drift detection is non-blocking - it warns about drift but continues compilation:
+Sync is opt-in during lua compile.
+By default, drift detection is disabled for faster compilation:

-lua compile --no-sync # Skip drift check entirely (silent)
+lua compile # Default: no drift check (fast)

 Options